CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewhitehand.md

 40 cards for the 4-deck game.
 Revealing Your Wizard
 In the general opponent format, you must reveal the identity of your Fallen-wizard before the game begins.

+---

+[^white-hand]: The rule describing the white hand symbol was omitted from the rules included in the _MEWH_ booster packs.
+This rule was included in _The White Hand_ rules published on ICE's website.